Actipro/WPF-Controls/Documentation/topics/grids/propertygrid-features/data-validation.md

 *A property grid with invalid data highlight using the default ErrorTemplate*

-The type of the `ErrorTemplate` property is `ControlTemplate`, and a special placement element called `AdornedElementPlaceholder` which is used to to indicate the location of the associated control.
+The type of the `ErrorTemplate` property is `ControlTemplate`, and a special placement element called `AdornedElementPlaceholder` which is used to indicate the location of the associated control.

 This code shows how to define a custom `ErrorTemplate` that shows a pulsing red indicator: